Racism in the Dominican Republic: Haitian Massacre

-The Aftermath Of The Haitian Massacre
+The Current Day Aftermath of the Haitian Massacre

 In October 1937, Dominican dictator Rafael Leonidas Trujillo Molina commanded his army to kill all "Haitians" living in the Dominican Republic's northwestern frontier, which borders on Haiti certain parts of the Cibao region.
 Many targeted Haitians were mostly small farmers, many of whom had been born in the Dominican Republic (and thus were Dominican citizens according to the Dominican constitution) and some whose families resided in the Dominican Republic for generations.
 The racial dimension to Dominican anti-Haitianism is shown as Haitians have been identified in the Dominican Republic as "black" in contrast to Dominicans.
-In the pre-massacre period, the colonization period served and gave voice to the anti-Haitian nationalism that had originally molded the concept of anti-hatianism.
+In the pre-massacre period, the colonization period served and gave voice to the anti-Haitian nationalism that had originally molded the concept of anti-haitianism.
+In September 2013, the Constitutional Tribunal of the Dominican Republic stripped Dominicans of Haitian descent of their citizenship.
+As a result, 210,000 people were stripped of their citizenship and were deported to Haiti.
+In 2015, a young Haitian man was lynched in Santiago.
+The beaten body of the man was found hanging from a tree in a Santiago park with his hands and feet tied with rope.
+The lynching sparked protests in Haiti, the Dominican Republic, and the United States over Anti-Haitian sentiment in the Dominican Republic.